mrettl/conforce/README.md

 Use the [github issue tracker](https://github.com/mrettl/conforce/issues) to report bugs and troubles or to ask questions.
-And if you like our tool, we would be happy if you leave a star on our Github repository.
+If you like our tool, we would be happy if you leave a star on our Github repository.